 If used in any type of workshop area or in any type of construction work or fieldwork.

-EPODs for workshops
+EPODs for workshops and events

 6 monthly